 After you deploy a training program, use a checklist to audit stores and track results.
 Whether training relates to new health and safety protocols, loss prevention or merchandising programs, create a customized checklist to verify execution in all stores.

-Once you know what is working and where you need to focus on improvement, you can assign tasks to redo training or complete new programs.
+Once you know what is working and where you need to focus on improvement, you can assign tasks to provide additional training or complete new programs.

-When stores are running well, they are attractive to customers.
-Using clear communication and task management programs makes certain stores are clean and efficient.
-A solid customer experience is paramount for customer retention.
-Forty-two percent of customers will stop shopping with a brand after two bad experiences.
+When stores are running well, they attract customers.
+Using clear communication and task management software allows you to make sure stores are clean and running efficiently.
+A consistent customer experience is paramount for customer retention.
+According to PWC’s consumer intelligence report, 32% of consumers will walk away from a brand they love after one bad experience.

-Communicating clear and concise standards means a customer does not have to alter their expectations.
-Make sure all employees (part-time, seasonal, full-time and franchisees) understand and deliver on service standards.
+Communicating clear and concise standards means a customer does not have to alter their expectations regardless of which location they go to.
+Make sure all employees (part-time, seasonal, full-time, and franchisees) understand and deliver on service standards.

-Try a content manager to share customer service news, training videos, files, and KPIs.
+Use an app that allows you to manage content your teams see, share customer service news, training videos, files, and KPIs.
 Choose one that let’s you know when stores have engaged with materials.
-For example, Bindy’s content manager generates read-receipt when stores engage with an entire post.
-Unlike email, you never have to guess whether or not stores have been through all the content.
+For example, Bindy’s content manager generates read-receipt when store users engage with an entire post.
+Unlike email, you never have to guess whether or not stores have reviewed all the content.

 Audit your stores, and if something is not up to standard, assign trackable tasks or action plans with recommendations to make certain customer service issues are resolved.